 Venu enjoys reading, spending time with his wife and family, and following his beloved New Orleans Saints.

-Dr. Vinay Julapalli is founder of Integral Cardiovascular Center, PLLC.
+Dr. Vinay Julapalli is founder of Integral Cardiovascular Center, PLLC and co-founder of the Health 3.0 movement.
 He has been active in private practice in cardiology since 2008 and intends to integrally transform the future of medicine.
 He sees that healthcare is at a pivotal juncture in its transformation from acute care of disease to the promotion of wellness, a shift that can flourish only by transcending and including old paradigms through integrally informed and validated injunctions.